SarneetGit/Friend-Finder/README.md

 - Calculate best match for user once survey is completed and return that match to the user

 ## Nice to Have Requirements
-- Data is stored in MySQL db (querying and inserts)
+- Store user data in MySQL DB (querying and inserts)

 ## Technologies Used